mattpoggi/mono-uncertainty/README.md

 ## Acknowledgements

-Thanks to Clément Godard for sharing Monodepth2 code
+Thanks to Niantic and Clément Godard for sharing Monodepth2 code